Authors who achieved success with self-publishing

-When Charles Dickens miserably failed to popularize his book The Life and Adventures of Martin Chuzzlewit, he decided to self publish A Christmas Carol which later became a huge success.
+When Charles Dickens miserably failed to popularize his book The Life and Adventures of Martin Chuzzlewit, he decided to self publish, A Christmas Carol, which later became a huge success.
 From Marcel Proust to Martin Luther, from Emily Dickinson to Jane Austen and Virginia Woolf, self publishing as an option to assert one’s voice has been in fashion down the ages.
 Walt Whitman too did the same with the first edition of Leaves of Grass.

 When Ashwin Sanghi first introduced his brainchild The Rozabal Line, he tried to create a historical/mythological thriller genre in India that Indian writers had not so far explored; nor were the Indian publishers ready to accept such an ambitious project.
 At the Jaipur Literary Fest’15, Sanghi said : “Nobody was publishing my book, I had to publish it myself.”
 With his first book hitting the bestselling charts, Sanghi who was once told by someone that he writes well, but should stop at the tenth page, became one of the most popular authors in India.
+Just goes to say – believe in your work, work hard and all else will follow.

 E L JAMES